prasanna21308-coder/JKFLIPFLOP-USING-IF-ELSE/README.md

 **Procedure**

-Connect the circuit on the breadboard/kit using the JK flip-flop IC (e.g., 7476/7473/4027).
+1.Connect the circuit on the breadboard/kit using the JK flip-flop IC (e.g., 7476/7473/4027).

-Give the power supply of +5V and ground to the IC.
+2.Give the power supply of +5V and ground to the IC.

-Connect the clock input to the clock generator or pulse switch.
+3.Connect the clock input to the clock generator or pulse switch.

-Connect inputs J and K to switches so they can be set to 0 or 1.
+4.Connect inputs J and K to switches so they can be set to 0 or 1.

-Connect Q and Q̄ outputs to LEDs or indicators to observe the output state.
+5.Connect Q and Q̄ outputs to LEDs or indicators to observe the output state.

-Set J = 0 and K = 0, then apply a clock pulse and note the output Q (should remain unchanged).
+6.Set J = 0 and K = 0, then apply a clock pulse and note the output Q (should remain unchanged).

-Set J = 0 and K = 1, apply a clock pulse and observe the output (Q should reset to 0).
+7.Set J = 0 and K = 1, apply a clock pulse and observe the output (Q should reset to 0).

-Set J = 1 and K = 0, apply a clock pulse and observe the output (Q should set to 1).
+8.Set J = 1 and K = 0, apply a clock pulse and observe the output (Q should set to 1).

-Set J = 1 and K = 1, apply a clock pulse and observe the output toggle (Q becomes complement of previous state).
+9.Set J = 1 and K = 1, apply a clock pulse and observe the output toggle (Q becomes complement of previous state).

-Repeat the above steps to verify the JK flip-flop behavior for multiple clock pulses.
+10.Repeat the above steps to verify the JK flip-flop behavior for multiple clock pulses.

-Record all observations in a truth table format.
+11.Record all observations in a truth table format.

 **PROGRAM**

         module JK_FF(
         input clk,
         input j,
         input k,
         output reg q,
         output reg qbar
     );

     always @(posedge clk) begin
     if (j == 0 && k == 0) begin
         q <= q;
         qbar <= qbar;